|

 correction and vertical deviations (deep bite, open bite),

-compatible with multibracket appliances (T4B = trainer for
+are compatible with multibracket appliances (T4B = trainer for

 braces).
 1) Class II overjet, also with increased overbite